fadden/CiderPress2/DiskArc/FS/RDOS-notes.md

 Files appear to be sorted by ascending sector index to simplify scanning for empty regions when creating new files.

-Filenames may include any character except double quotes, since that would interfere with the ampersand-based argument passing, and may not have trailing spaces.
+Filenames may include any ASCII character except control characters.
+Trailing spaces, and characters after the 24th, are ignored.

 When a file is deleted, the first character of the filename is set to $80, and the file type is set to $A0 (space).
 If you create a new file, it will use the deleted file slot, and will